FameILY/CodeIQ_Extention/README.md

-# Code IQ - Boost Your Coding Productivity
+# Code Habit - Boost Your Coding Productivity

-**Code IQ** is the ultimate VS Code extension for tracking and analyzing your coding activity.
+**Code Habit** is the ultimate VS Code extension for tracking and analyzing your coding activity.
 Transform the way you work with tailored insights, visual patterns, and customizable reports to streamline your workflow and enhance productivity.

 ---